 No matter how you try to spin it, a global pandemic is a scary thing—and odds are you’re feeling pretty anxious right now.
 Unfortunately, that anxiety can easily spiral into feelings of panic and powerlessness, and being revved up in “fight or flight” mode 24/7 poses a whole other very real threat to our health.

 None of us can control this crisis, but when you can get your mind in a good place, you’re also doing something very powerful to protect your wellness.
-Meditation and other mindfulness practices are a time tested way to calm down and stay present—and to help you remember that in this moment, during this breath, you are really very safe.
+Meditation and other mindfulness practices are a time tested way to calm down and stay present—and to help you remember that in this moment, during this breath, you are safe.

 More good news: Mindfulness techniques are simple enough for anyone to learn if you’ve got the right resources to get you started and keep you motivated.
 So relax, take a deep breath, and get ready to discover seven free and low cost mindfulness apps that can help you feel safe and present—one breath at a time.